 Since there is a lot of pressure from private schools to manipulate and remove the mandatory clause of 25% admission to children from weaker sections, the RTE Forum in Karnataka demanded that the implementation of this provision be made a social obligation of the private school management and the Rs.
 300 crores being allocated to these schools as financial support be allocated for improving government schools

 The Convention highlighted the many positive changes effected by SMCs across the country and discussed ways and measures to plug the gaps.

 Speaking on behalf of the SMC members, Asgar Ali, Gandhi Memorial Senior Secondary School, Shahdara, exhorted the government to empower the SMC members and motivate them to work for the improvement of government schools and ensure that they compete fiercely with private schools in reaching out quality education.”

-The first national SMC convention was organised after 5 years of the enactment of Act in 2015 for bringing members of SMCs together at National level as well as State level.
-The purpose was to ensure ownership, management, redressal and monitoring of school functioning by the community, according to the provisions of RTE Act, 2009.
+The first national SMC convention was organised 5 years after the enactment of the Act in 2015 for bringing members of SMCs together at the National level as well as State level.
+The purpose was to ensure ownership, management, redressal and monitoring of school functioning by the community, according to the provisions of the RTE Act, 2009.
 At the end of the 2nd SMC Convention, A Delhi Declaration was announced by members of the Forum which emerged from the deliberations during the course of the day.
 SMC members unanimously adopted the Delhi declaration at the concluding session.
 It called upon State and Central governments to recognize the critical Constitutional role of the SMCs mandated in the RTE Act in promoting quality equitable education in the schools across the country.